Texas Tech University

 Scholarships are also very competitive but are available for top students.
 Scholarships will not cover a student's entire tuition costs, and most scholarships are for amounts that cover less than half of tuition.
 It is crucial that students pursue all scholarships and financial aid that are available to them.
 Some students in recent years have been able to fund their entire tuition and fees and even part of their other expenses through a combination of music and academic scholarships from Texas Tech and other scholarships from their high schools or communities.

 There are limited spots in the studio for students pursuing the Master of Music (MM) or Doctor of Musical Arts (DMA) degrees in tuba or euphonium performance.

-There are two studio teaching assistantship (both available for Fall 2019) that can be offered to either masters or doctoral level students.
+There are two studio teaching assistantship (both are currently filled through the 2021-22 school year) that can be offered to either masters or doctoral level students.
 Duties include teaching lessons to music majors and non-majors, assisting with the Tuba-Euphonium Ensemble and the Low Brass Methods course, and performing with the Graduate Brass Quintet.
 The assistantships carry a partial tuition and fee waiver and a stipend, and out-of-state tuition is waived.